Transform Documentation

 dfpd.DataFrame

-list of columns with data currently in Liters that need to be converted to Gallons
+List of column names whose values are currently in liters and need to be converted to gallons.

 Returns:

-pd.DataFrame: Dataframe with specified columns converted from Liters to Gallons.
+Dataframe with the specified columns converted from liters to gallons.

 ecopipeline.transform.convert_on_off_col_to_bool(df: DataFrame, column_names: list) DataFrame